I was employed by the University of Florida from 1972-2010. I have

 Portuguese

-SMSS -- and a Chinese version, and it is being translated
+SMSS -- and Chinese and Spanish versions.
+Thanks to

 discussed issues